rosspace/Weyland/README.md

 * JS Minification
 * RequireJS Optimization

+## Usage

+1. Install NodeJS and NPM
+2. On the command line execute `npm install -g weyland`
+3. Navigate into your web project and place a weyland-config file at the root.
+4. From your project directory execute `weyland build`

 ## Documentation

 All the documentation is located on [the official site](http://durandaljs.com/), so have a look there for help on how to [get started](http://durandaljs.com/pages/get-started/), [read tutorials](http://durandaljs.com/pages/docs/), [view sample descriptions](http://durandaljs.com/documentation/Understanding-the-Samples/) and peruse the module reference docs.